BuvinJT/distbuilder/docs/Reference.md

 ### PyInstSpec:

-Objects of this type are used for PyInstaller spec file parsing, and programatic maniplaution.
-This class provides an easy mechanism for applying known PyInstaller patches, as well as convienent mechanisms for applying custom revisions for similiar purposes.
+Objects of this type are used for PyInstaller spec file parsing, and programmatic manipulation.
+This class provides an easy mechanism for applying known PyInstaller patches, as well as convenient mechanisms for applying custom revisions for similar purposes.

 Constructor:

-    PyInstSpec( filePath=None, pyInstConfig=None,
+    PyInstSpec( filePath=None, pyInstConfig=None, content=None )
-                isFile=False, content=None )

 Attributes & default values:

     filePath     = None
     pyInstConfig = None
-    isFile       = False
     content 	 = None

 Static Method: